parisni/weblog/docs/posts/prestodb-reflexions/index.rst

 .. title: PrestoDB reflexions
 .. slug: prestodb-reflexions
 .. date: May 13, 2018
-.. tags: prestoDB
-.. author: Nicolas Paris
 .. link:
 .. description:
+.. tags: prestoDB, big-data
-.. category: databases
+.. category: data ingineering

 Prestodb is a cool distributed engine over hadoop.
 It can be compared to hive